 As a result, it is now normal practice for a building report to be a condition of a sale and purchase for real estate.
 Operating in North and South America, India, Europe and New Zealand, A Buyer’s Choice Home Inspections is part of a world-wide franchise of skilled, qualified, well trained and comprehensively insured building inspectors.

 New Zealand Standards for Residential Property Inspection and Building Reports

 It may shock you to know that there is no legal requirement to be a qualified, trained, licensed or insured residential property inspector in New Zealand.
 All A Buyer’s Choice Home Inspectors must meet the same qualification requirements that are needed to be a licensed home inspector in the USA or Canada to operate in New Zealand under our franchise name.

 This requirement states that home inspectors must study and pass exams as set out by the licensing states or provinces in those countries.
 This is followed by on the job training with a qualified Building inspector before any A Buyer’s Choice Home Inspector can carry out house inspections and prepare building Reports on the condition of the house.

 In 2005 New Zealand Standards NZS 4306:2005 was released which set out the way residential property inspections should be conducted.
-Twelve years later there is still no regulatory requirement to follow this standard.
+Fourteen years later there is still no regulatory requirement to follow this standard.